Visiting the Pine Mountain Observatory

 What can I Expect When I Visit Pine Mountain Observatory?

 After parking, walk past the kiosk and go to the greeting center/gift shop.
 Here you will be given information concerning the evening’s activities and how to proceed.
 A large tent is positioned directly across from the greeting center.
-Here you can learn about basic astronomy, what objects will be featured during your visit, participate in an interactive lecture, and learn how to navigate around the PMO site.
+Programs in the tent may be offered on selected nights, but if not, please be sure to still ask us your questions about astronomy, about the PMO site, and about what sky objects will be featured during your visit.

-Visitors are provided with a tour of the large telescopes, which this year will include a refurbished 15-inch scope that had been out of service for several years.
+Visitors are provided with a tour of the large telescopes, which includes a refurbished 15-inch scope that had been out of service for several years, but was restored to service in 2014.
 Shortly after sunset, viewing of the moon (if above the horizon) and bright planets begins, clear skies permitting.
 As the sky darkens, tour guides show visitors objects through the various telescopes, and a guided binocular tour will be available on some nights.
-They also point out a variety of celestial objects visible with the naked eye.
+They also point out a variety of celestial objects, including constellations, visible with the naked eye.

 To enhance your experience, tour guides explain in detail about what you see.
 Your questions and comments are greatly appreciated.
 Our 24-inch telescope is the prime visual instrument for visitor viewing.
 It also has a CCD camera attached to a “piggybacked” 8-inch telescope to create wide-field images.
 [A number of these images have been posted on the blog.]
 Often, several smaller portable telescopes will be available nearby.
 The 32” telescope down the path to the east is used for research work Sunday through Thursday.
-It is configured with a camera at its prime focus which precludes visual observing, however, images produced by the camera may be available for viewing.
+It is configured with a camera at its prime focus which precludes visual observing.

 When skies are clear, PMO guides may stay up all night viewing!
 Frequently, they set up their personal telescopes for visitor use.
 Some portable scopes are as large or larger than the ones in the domes!
 Amateur astronomers are welcome to bring their own telescopes and binoculars; electrical power is available if needed.
 If you are bringing up your own viewing equipment, please arrive well before dusk to get set up.
 Please contact us in advance if you will need to drive inside the gate; vehicle access for telescope setup/removal may not be possible at night.